 Paths to Meaning

-The pursuit of enduring meaning is an important goal.
+The pursuit of meaning is an important goal.
 It contributes to mental, physical, and social wellbeing.
-However, there is not a single path to meaning.
-People find meaning in a variety of unique endeavors based on personality characteristics and individual differences related to cognition, emotion, and motivation.
+But how do people find and maintain meaning?
+Research from our lab indicates that most people report that family and other close relationships are their primary sources of meaning.
+However, the pursuit of meaning is also influenced by personality characteristics and individual differences related to cognition, emotion, and motivation.

-My lab explores the distinct ways people seek and affirm meaning and how individual differences help protect people from psychological threats that compromise meaning.
+Our lab explores the shared and distinct ways people seek and affirm meaning and how psychological, social, and cultural structures help protect people from psychological threats that compromise meaning.
 Below are some publications from recent projects.

 Abeyta.
 A.A., Routledge C., Julh, J. & Robinson, M.D.
 (2015).
 Finding meaning through emotional understanding: Emotional clarity predicts meaning in life and adjustment to existential threat.
 Motivation and Emotion, 39, 973-983.